KHard2Bme/Python-Project-Template/Movie_README.md

 - [Recommendations](#recommendations)

 # Project Overview
-We will be performing a <b>quantitative analysis</b> of five well known stocks within the stock market and answer a few questions that will assist in the selection process of a perfered stock; based upon ones personal investment strategy.
+We will be performing a <b>quantitative analysis</b> of five well known stocks and answer a few questions that will assist someone in the selection process of a wonderful stock; based upon personal investment strategy.

 The below selected stocks fall within the Consumer Cyclical sector, restaurants industry;
 - <b>MCD</b>    McDonalds